dvidelabs/flatcc/README.md

 fi
 ```

-The file <include/flatcc/support/readfile.h> may also be helpful in
+The [readfile.h](include/flatcc/support/readfile.h) utility may also be helpful in
 reading an existing buffer for verification.

 ## Status